-Certain of our existing shareholders, including Lilly and Celgene, two of our existing greater than 5% shareholders and strategic collaborators, have indicated an interest in purchasing an aggregate of up to \$42.0 million of common shares in this offering.
+Certain of our existing shareholders, including Lilly and Celgene, two of our existing greater than 5% shareholders and strategic collaborators, have agreed to purchase an aggregate of \$39.2 million of common shares in this offering.
 In each case, any common shares purchased by these shareholders would be purchased at the initial public offering price and on the same terms as the other purchasers in this offering.
-Assuming an initial public offering price of \$14.50 per common share, the midpoint of the estimated price range set forth on the cover page of this prospectus, these shareholders may collectively purchase up to an aggregate of approximately 2,896,551 of the 4,500,000 common shares offered in this offering based on these indications of interest.
-However, because indications of interest are not binding agreements or commitments to purchase, each of these shareholders may purchase fewer common shares than it indicated an interest in purchasing or may not purchase any common shares in this offering at all.
-In addition, the underwriters may elect to sell fewer shares or not to sell any shares in this offering to such entities.
+Based upon the initial public offering price of \$13.00 per common share these shareholders will collectively purchase an aggregate of approximately 3,017,690 of the 4,500,000 common shares offered in this offering.